CadenGH/Google-Cybersecurity-Course/README.md

 # Google-Cybersecurity-Course
-<h1>I started my Google Cybersecurity course on 05/26, and I will be adding my progress here to give people insight, so they can decide if it will be beneficial for them or not.</h1>
+<h1>I started my Google Cybersecurity course on 05/26.

+  I will be adding my progress here to give people some insight on the course, so they can decide if it will be beneficial for them or not.</h1>

 <h2>Module 1: Learning About Security Audits.</h2>